fdbeirao/elm-lunch-and-learn/Day2/README.md

 Before we dive into the more complicated scenario of editing the content of a cell, let's add a feature to help us visualize what is going on.
 We will add a feature that highlights the cell that is currently being *hovered* by the user.

 Hovering consists of two things: the mouse cursor entering an area, and the mouse cursor leaving this area.
-We already have two javascript events that do this for us: [`onMouseEnter`](https://www.w3schools.com/jsref/event_onmouseenter.asp) and [`onMouseLeave`](https://www.w3schools.com/jsref/event_onmouseleave.asp).
+We already have two javascript callbacks that can notify us of these events: [`onMouseEnter`](https://www.w3schools.com/jsref/event_onmouseenter.asp) and [`onMouseLeave`](https://www.w3schools.com/jsref/event_onmouseleave.asp).
 First things first, let's create two new messages to convey the result of these events:

 ```elm
 ---- MSG ----